n-getty/arc-modern/README.md

 ## Usage

 1. **Load a puzzle**: Choose between ARC-AGI 1 and ARC-AGI 2, then select a task from the training or evaluation sets.
+2. **Start timer**: Initiates timing and TTS transcription features.
-2. **Study examples**: Review the provided examples to understand the pattern.
+3. **Study examples**: Review the provided examples to understand the pattern.
-3. **Create solution**: Use the editing tools to create your solution for the test input.
+4. **Create solution**: Use the editing tools to create your solution for the test input.
-4. **Validate**: Submit your solution to check if it's correct.
+5. **Validate**: Submit your solution to check if it's correct.

 ## Features